etineh/etineh/README.md

 - 📝 I regularly write articles on [medium.com/@etine4real](medium.com/@etine4real)

-- 💬 Ask me about **JavaScript, React, Node.js, React-native Mongo etc...**
+- 💬 Ask me about <br> **JavaScript, React, Node.js, React-native Mongo etc...**

-- 📫 How to reach me  **I am open for collaboration, team work and jobs.
+- 📫 How to reach me <br>  **I am open for collaboration, team work and jobs.
 You can reach me on etine4real@gmail.com**

-- ⚡ Fun fact **Guest my full surname...
+- ⚡ Fun fact <br> **Guest my full surname...
 "Etinemiderhi" could you pronounce it? lol.
 I prefer using "Etineh" for your sake, to save you stress of pronouncing a long name incorrectly, if need be.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">